-Trowel & Trellis is the Outdoor Kitchen hosted by Impossible Burger at the Epcot Flower & Garden Festival.
+Trowel & Trellis is the Outdoor Kitchen hosted by Impossible Burger at the 2021 Taste of EPCOT Flower & Garden Festival.
 This food booth features a variety of plant-based options for vegans and vegetarians…or flexitarians like us.
 In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money or Disney Dining Plan credits.

 Even prior to Walt Disney World’s partnership with Impossible Burger, the majority of plant-based burgers in the parks had quietly moved to Beyond or Impossible Burger patties.
 We always inquire before ordering–not because we prefer one brand to the other (they’re about the same to us), but to make sure they aren’t still the dreaded black bean burgers.
 Hopefully this partnership totally vanquishes those bean burgers.

-Per the announcement, the first big push of the Impossible Burger and Disney partnership is the debut new Impossible meat menu items at the Disney California Adventure Food & Wine Festival.
+Big pushes of the Impossible Burger and Disney partnership is the debut of new Impossible “meat” menu items at Disney California Adventure’s annual Food & Wine Festival.
 Epcot’s Flower & Garden Festival is essentially the springtime Walt Disney World counterpart, and the Trowel & Trellis Outdoor Kitchen hosted by Impossible Foods serves some similar offerings.

 Here’s a look at the menu for the Trowel & Trellis Outdoor Kitchen:

-- Grilled Street Corn on the Cob with Savory Garlic Spread (GF) (Plant-based) (KA)
+Grilled Street Corn on the Cob with Savory Garlic Spread (Gluten/Wheat-Friendly) (Plant-Based Item)

 Now our photos and reviews of each item…